lmullen/lincolnmullen.com/content/courses/digital-past.2021/index.md

 -   [Timeline.js](https://timeline.knightlab.com/).
 Make sure you have a Google account before coming to class.

-Assignment: Over the course of the semester, create a timeline of events in Reconstruction.
-The timeline should include approximately 20 events in two different categories: national events and events in your chosen state.
+Assignment: Create a timeline of events in Reconstruction.
+The timeline should include approximately 12 events.
 Each event should include an accurate date, several sentences of description, links to more information when appropriate, and an image if possible.
-Unlike most assignments, this is **due on May 11 at 5 p.m.**
+While of course you won't cover the entire history of Reconstruction in 12 events, pick some kind of theme (e.g., black representation in Congress, political violence, occupation, Greater Reconstruction, and so on).

 ### Thurs.
-Feb 16.
+Feb 18.
 Metadata and Omeka.
 Copyright.

 Readings: